Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/rsa/LUDICOLO-squeamishossifrage.md

 # Optimising M'

-To reduce the search space for the ROCA attack, we can choose M' = some factor of M.
+To reduce the search space for the ROCA attack, we can choose M' = some divisor of M.

 The ideal M' will have a small order (for a smaller searchspace to brute) but also be big enough <br>
 for coppersmith to succeed.